Avoiding collection issues

 How to make sure your bin collections run smoothly

-All bins and boxes must be put out for collection before 6.30am on your collection day.
+All bins and boxes must be put out for collection by 6.30am on your collection day.
+Collection crews will not enter front gardens, driveways or back gardens to collect waste and recycling unless a collection point has been agreed.

 There are some instances in which our operatives may not be able to complete a waste collection at your property.
 If this is the case, they will put a hanger on the handle of your bin explaining why it has not been collected.